keybase/client/go/saltpack/specs/saltpack_signing.md

-# SaltPack Binary Signing Format
+# Saltpack Binary Signing Format

 As with the [encryption format](saltpack_encryption.md), we want our signing format to have some properties on top of a standard NaCl signature: